SMRT train collision due to 'inadvertent' removal of software protection feature

 Authorities were asked if the rear train driver - subsequently injured in the collision - could have overrode the signalling system and prevented his train from moving forward at an estimated speed of 16km/h.

 “The driver can override the system, and apply the manual brake, but he didn’t.
-Its now subject to the investigation.”
+It is now subject to the investigation.”

 “There’s also a technical bit here and we must be clear about responsibilities.
 This incident involve technical aspects and we need to iron those out with Thales.”